Germany's JAB to buy Douwe Egberts firm in $9.8 billion deal

-AMSTERDAM German investor Joh A Benckiser (JAB) is to buy the owner of Douwe Egberts coffee in a 7.5 billion euro (6.3 billion pounds) deal to create a global hot drinks empire aimed at taking on market leaders Nestle NESN.VX and Mondelez International (MDLZ.O).
+AMSTERDAM German investor Joh A Benckiser (JAB) is to buy the owner of Douwe Egberts coffee in a 7.5 billion euro ($9.8 billion) deal to create a global hot drinks empire aimed at taking on market leaders Nestle NESN.VX and Mondelez International (MDLZ.O).

 D.E Master Blenders 1753 DEMB.AS, the Dutch owner of Douwe Egberts coffee and Pickwick tea, said on Friday it had reached conditional agreement on a 12.50 euros per share cash takeover offer from a group of investors led by JAB.